 Xero and Saasu have increased prices at the start of 2015, although the point above is still true.
 These packages base their pricing tiers on the business complexity: how many transactions, how many bank feeds, how many employees.
 They don't limit by how you use it or how many users you have.
 QuickBooks, however, has user numbers in its pricing tiers still.

 Inventory: Perpetual vs Periodic

 Saasu has Perpetual Inventory in all plans.
 Quickbooks Online offers it in the "Plus" plan.
-In March 2015, Xero added perpetual inventory (a basic module).
+In March 2015, Xero added perpetual inventory (a basic module; no API yet so it is not used by any third party apps).
 Quickbooks offers perpetual as well, but only in the highest plan.
 Perpetual is much better, if you have stock.